How to Avoid Capital Gains Tax on Inherited Property in Australia: Expert Strategies Revealed

 You should make sure that the cost base accounts for all original acquisition costs and any capital improvements that the previous owner made – because the higher your cost base, the smaller your gain will be.
 And the smaller your gain, the less tax you’ll have to pay.

-CGT Exemption: Inheriting the Property Before 20 September 1985
+CGT on Inherited Property: What Happens if You Inherited the Property Before 20 September 1985?

 Strategies to Avoid Capital Gains Tax: Two-Year Rule for CGT

-According to the two-year rule, if you dispose of an inherited property within two years from the inheritance date, you could avoid CGT regardless of how you chose to use the property.
+According to the two-year rule, if you dispose of an inherited property within two years from the inheritance date, you could avoid CGT regardless of how you choose to use the property.

 For example, even if you decide to rent the property out to generate some income while you decide what to do with it (i.e., sell it or keep it), as long as you sell it within the two-year window, you won’t have to pay CGT.